philmayes/midi_maker/DOCS.md

 * Format 1: `rhythm name=rname durations=d1,d2,d3,...`
 * Format 2: `rhythm name=rname seed=# rest=float repeat=float durations=d1,d2,d3...`

-Rhythms are of two sorts: for format 1, durations are a list of note durations or integers.
-Integers are a duration in ticks.
-960 ticks = a quarter note.
-The durations can be negative to indicate a rest.
-For example, `q.,q.,q` is a calypso rhythm; `-q,q,-q,q` is an offbeat rhythm.
+Rhythms are of two sorts: for format 1, `durations` are a list of integers or durations.
+Integers are a duration in ticks, where 960 ticks = a quarter note.
+Duration names are described in **Data Formats** : **Durations**, e.g. `q` is a quarter note, though you can also use longform variants like `quarter` instead of `q`.
+Durations can be negative to indicate a rest.

+Examples of rhythms:
+`q.,q.,q` is a calypso rhythm; `-q,q,-q,q` is an offbeat rhythm.
+The default rhythm for all styles is `q,q,q,q`.

 Format 2 generates a random rhythm using:
 * `seed`: different seed values produce different rhythms.
 * `rest`: a decimal number less than 1; it is the chance of generating a rest rather than a note.
 * `repeat`: a decimal number less than 1; the chance of repeating the previous note.
 * `durations`: a list of durations from which to pick.
 Each duration is followed by an integer probability, e.g. `q4,h1` means a quarter note is 4 times more likely than a half note.

-You can also use longform variants, e.g. `quarter` instead of `q`.
-See **Data Formats** : **Durations**.
-The default rhythm for all styles is `q,q,q,q`.
+* When you use `--log=DEBUG` on the command line, you can see the rhythm generated.

 Use these rhythms in compositions with `rhythm voices=vname1,vname2... rhythms=rname1,rname2...`

-A `rhythm` definition is used by the `rhythm` performance commnd, see below.

 ### tune
 Format: `tune name=tname notes=note1,note2...`